i-like-robots/hyperons/README.md

 ### Children

 Components may render any number of child elements.
-CHildren can be a text string, other components, or a combination of both.
+Children can be strings, other components, or a combination of both.

 Functions provided to the first argument of Hyperons will have any children appended as an extra `children` property.
 This functionality allows you to re-use and compose components in useful ways.

+Please note that child elements will not be rendered for [void elements][void].

 ```jsx
 const Container = ({ children }) => <p>{children}</p>
 const html = h(Container, null, 'Hello') // will output <p>Hello</p>
 ```

-Please note that child elements will not be rendered for [void elements][void].

 [void]: https://www.w3.org/TR/html/syntax.html#void-elements

 ### Inner HTML

-Hyperons supports the `dangerouslySetInnerHTML` property to directly inject unescaped HTML code.
-This is potentially dangerous and should never be used for any user input, but it can be useful as a last resort.
+Hyperons supports the `dangerouslySetInnerHTML` property to inject unescaped HTML code.
+This is potentially dangerous and should never be used around any user input, but it can be useful as a last resort.

 ```jsx
 const html = { __html: '<i>Mac &amp; Cheese</i>' }